Winter warmth of the Canaries

 Away from the capital, many of Tenerife's highlights await on tours, including the exotic Botanical Gardens or the mystical lava stone Pyramids of Guimar.
 Exploring the volcanic El Teide National Park to marvel at majestic Mount Teide, or even climb Spain's highest peak, is an unmissable experience.

-Day 15 Southampton, United Kingdom
+Day 14 Portsmouth, United Kingdom

-Time to say our farewells and make our way home.
+Arrive in Portsmouth and make our way home.